- Teacher Supply in British International Schools 2018

 This research project will provide a better understanding of the profile of teachers entering and leaving the sector, and the factors that influence their entry into and departure from the sector.
 As part of this research, COBIS is collecting responses from school leaders about their experience and perception of the challenges of teacher supply, as well as surveying teachers who have started a new job in an international school since August 2016 and teachers who are thinking about leaving the international school sector by summer 2019.The results of this research will contribute to the wider COBIS initiative on teacher supply as we aim to support the sector to find new ways to attract, train and retain first-class teachers.

-The research includes three surveys: one for senior leaders; one for teachers who have started a new job in an international school since August 2016; and one for teachers who are leaving, or thinking about leaving, the international school sector at the end of the 2017/18 or 2018/19 academic years.
-The teacher surveys will explore the motivation for entering and leaving the British international school sector, as well as building a profile of teachers.
-The surveys will be followed up with more in depth questioning about issues or trends arising from the initial data collection.
+Phase one of the research included three surveys: one for senior leaders; one for teachers who have started a new job in an international school since August 2016; and one for teachers who are leaving, or thinking about leaving, the international school sector at the end of the 2017/18 or 2018/19 academic years.
+The teacher surveys explored the motivation for entering and leaving the British international school sector, as well as building a profile of teachers.
+More than 1,200 teachers and senior leaders contributed to Phase one.
+In Phase two, which is currently underway, involves more in depth questioning about issues or trends arising from the initial data collection.

 How to participate: